 Still, wondering how much your car accident settlement might be worth?
 Every case is different, and the best way to find out is to discuss it.
 The Law Office of Cohen & Jaffe can help you evaluate your situation and understand your legal options.
 Call us today at 516-358-6900 for a free consultation.

-Call a lawyer near you:
+Call a car accident lawyer near you in New York: